aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 ## Contributing to s2n

-We are happy to accept contributions to s2n, and we suggest the following general procedure:
+We are happy to accept contributions to s2n, large or small.
+We suggest the following general procedure:

 * Please read all of the documentation available in the s2n "docs/" directory.
 This development guide along with the usage guide should give a good flavor for what the goals of s2n are and whether they line up with your idea for a contribution
 * If you have an idea for a significant contribution, it is worth first cutting an issue and discussing the change.
 Get feedback on the API design, or what the feature might require, before writing code.
 * If you discover a security critical bug, please report it via http://aws.amazon.com/security/vulnerability-reporting/ and **do not** create a public issue.
 * Create a git fork of the s2n repository and prepare your changes locally within your fork.
 * When you're ready, and when all tests are passing, create a pull request to the master awslabs s2n repository.
 * All changes to s2n go through code review and legal review.
 All submissions and contributions are made under the terms of the Apache Software License 2.0.
-In some cases where ownership over copyright and authorship rights are not clear, we may ask you to sign a contributor license agreement.
+For larger contributions, we may ask you to sign a contributor license agreement.
 * s2n undergoes periodic government and commercial security analyses, including code audits and penetration tests.
 To participate in these analyses, we may ask you to sign a Non Disclosure Agreement.